fbpx

 Cost = $5

-This take-home kit enables you to send the test to the hospital laboratory
+This take-home kit enables you to send the specimen to the hospital laboratory at your convenience

 *12 hour fast required — Blood Chemistry panels require fasting for 12 hours prior to testing: